-Sailing south, you’ll officially enter Antarctic waters by crossing the invisible biological boundary called the Antarctic Convergence.
-Encircling the continent, cold Antarctic waters meet and mix with the warmer waters of the Indian, Pacific and Atlantic Oceans, creating an abundance of krill and marine life that attract whales and seals to this part of the world.
-Your expedition staff will be sure to keep you posted when you cross this invisible, yet important line, and also look out for the seabirds and marine life that frequent the area.
+Sailing southeast to South Georgia, you’ll officially enter Antarctic waters once you cross the Antarctic Convergence, in invisible biological boundary encircling the continent.
+This meeting of oceans, where the cold Antarctic waters mix and mingle with the warmer waters of the Indian, Pacific, and Atlantic Oceans, helps create the abundance of krill that attracts whales and seals to this part of the world.
+Your expedition team will notify you when you cross this invisible yet important line.
+They'll also look out for the seabirds and marine life that frequent the area.

-While South Georgia’s history is an important attraction to the islands, the wildlife may be most captivating to you.
-South Georgia contains an exceptional quantity of wildlife.
-Each landing you make on South Georgia will leave you in awe.
-One day you may see a rookery with over 100,000 king penguins waddling on the beach; the next you may visit a beach with hundreds of fur or elephant seals.
+One day you may see rookeries with hundreds of thousands of pairs of king penguins waddling on a beach, and the next, you may visit another beach blanketed with thousands of fur or elephant seals.
 The grasses, mountains and beaches of South Georgia all play an important role in the breeding and survival of different species on the island.
-This fragile and interwoven relationship is something your Expedition Team will explain to you during your time here.
+This fragile and interwoven relationship is something your expedition team will explain to you during your time here.

 Say goodbye to the king penguins, as your next destination is Antarctica!
-Your days at sea are filled with presentations, lectures and workshops from your expedition team, who will prepare you for the wildlife that will be greeting you upon your arrival in Antarctica.
+Your days at sea are filled with presentations, lectures, and workshops from your expedition team, who will prepare you for the wildlife that will greet you upon your arrival.
 In between presentations, spend time chatting with your shipmates over a drink at the bar.

 Mandatory Travel Insurance:

-Group transfer from the airport to the pre-voyage hotel on Day 1; one night pre-voyage hotel accommodation with breakfast in Ushuaia; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport; shipboard accommodation; meals on board ship; photographic journal; boots on loan for shore landings; use of walking poles; parka to keep; coffee, tea and cocoa available around the clock; miscellaneous service taxes and port charges; house wine, non-premium domestic beer during dinner aboard ship; soft drinks aboard ship; Emergency Evacuation Insurance* for all passengers to a maximum benefit of USD $500,000 per person*.
+One pre-voyage hotel night with breakfast in Ushuaia; group transfer from the airport to the pre-voyage hotel on Day 1; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport or luggage storage facility; shipboard accommodations; photographic journal; gear to keep (expedition parka); gear on loan (walking poles, waterproof boots); all meals onboard the ship; house wine and non-premium domestic beer with dinner onboard ship; soft drinks and juices onboard ship; coffee, tea, and cocoa available around the clock onboard ship; miscellaneous service taxes and port charges; Emergency Evacuation Insurance* to a maximum benefit of $500,000 per person.
 Subject to change without notice.

-Airfare; passport and visa expenses; government arrival and departure taxes; meals ashore with the exception of breakfast at the host hotel before embarkation; adventure options; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges; phone and Internet charges; gratuities; fuel surcharge may apply.
+Airfare; passport and visa expenses; government arrival and departure taxes not mentioned; meals ashore unless specified; alcoholic and non-alcoholic beverages, except for those included; baggage, cancellation, interruption and medical travel insurance (strongly recommended); excess baggage fees; mandatory waterproof pants for Zodiac landing and cruising excursions or any other gear not mentioned; laundry, bar, massage services or other personal charges, unless specified; phone and Internet charges; gratuities; additional overnight accommodation; arrival and departure transfers, except where explicitly stated; Adventure Options not listed in Included Activities; fuel surcharge may apply.

 *Emergency Evacuation Insurance: